 Skyline High School

-- Skyline High School's student population of 469 students has declined by 6% over five school years.
+- Skyline High School's student population of 486 students has stayed relatively flat over five school years.

 |Total Classroom Teachers||27 teachers|

 |Students by Grade|

 - Skyline High School is ranked within the top 30% of all 1,270 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 18:1 has increased from 17:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (AL)|

 |Overall School Rank||#259 out of 1270 schools|

 |All Ethnic Groups|

 |Eligible for Free Lunch|